-late 14c., late 13c. as a surname, "habitually lazy person," from Middle English sluggi "sluggish, indolent," probably from a Scandinavian word such as dialectal Norwegian slugga "be sluggish," dialectal Norwegian sluggje "heavy, slow person," dialectal Swedish slogga "to be slow or sluggish."
-Adjective sluggy is attested in English from early 13c.
-As an adjective meaning "sluggish, lazy" from 1590s.
-Related: Sluggardly.
+late 14c. (late 13c. as a surname), slogard, "habitually lazy person, one afflicted with the sin of sloth," with -ard + Middle English sluggi "sluggish, indolent" (early 13c.), which is probably from Scandinavian; compare dialectal Norwegian slugga "be sluggish," sluggje "heavy, slow person," dialectal Swedish slogga "to be slow or sluggish."

 'Tis the voice of a sluggard — I heard him complain:

 "You have wak'd me too soon, I must slumber again."

 'Tis the voice of the Lobster: I heard him declare

 "You have baked me too brown, I must sugar my hair."

 ["Lewis Carroll" (Charles L. Dodgson), 1832-1898]